cogitoergosumsw/speechlab-aims-kaldi-aks/README.md

 4. Run the deploy script in your terminal (for Unix/Linux machines) `./deploy.sh`

+5. Place the models folders e.g SingaporeCS_0519NNET3, SingaporeMandarin_0519NNET3 in the `models/` directory of this project.
+The `deploy.sh` script will upload these models to the Azure Files

 The deploy.sh script will set up the Kuberbetes cluster, static public IP address, private docker registry, and the storage account all at once.
 It will also create the docker image of the kaldi image to be deployed on Helm.